jclary-31/Wave_forecast_postprocessing/Readme.md

 # Next steps /open considerations
 ## Concerning Kalman filter
-In the current situation x_a is replaced by the regional wave forecast model outputs... for now brutally... which is probably not the way to operates.
-I am also considering to apply  kalman filter not on the model forecast but on forecast-obs, as done in [this paper](https://idlcc.fc.ul.pt/pdf/Libonati_2008.pdf)
+In the current situation x_a is replaced by the regional wave forecast model outputs... for now brutally... which is probably not the way to operate.  to apply  kalman Additionnaly in [this paper](https://idlcc.fc.ul.pt/pdf/Libonati_2008.pdf), kalman filter to correct forecast at x hour is done on all past observations at x hour.
+What I do here is very different!

 ## Other
 A further challenge arises when a variable is not explicitly modeled—for example, wave parameters that are represented spectrally.
 In such cases, I would like to reconstruct a time series when model is output is nan, using knowledge from other available forecasts.